 What it means: This was a gut-check game for the Bills.
 After getting pounded two straight weeks, Buffalo responded and finally showed toughness to win an overtime game on the road.
 So this win was important to get the Bills (3-3) back to .500.

 What I liked: Overall, I liked Buffalo's toughness.
 Talent was never an issue.
 The Bills matched physicality with the Cardinals.
 Buffalo tailbacks C.J.
 Spiller and Fred Jackson combined for 141 rushing yards and two touchdowns.
 On defense, a lot of things came in twos.
-Bills safety Jairus Byrd recorded two big interceptions, including one in overtime to set up Buffalo's game-winning kick.
+Bills safety Jairus Byrd recorded two big interceptions, including one in overtime to set up Buffalo's winning kick.
 After heavy criticism, Bills defensive end Mario Williams responded with a two-sack performance.
-Buffalo linebacker Nick Barnett and defensive also registered two sacks.
-The Cardinals' offensive line is one of the worst in the NFL and Buffalo took advantage.
+Buffalo linebacker Nick Barnett also registered two sacks.
+The Cardinals' offensive line is one of the worst in the NFL, and Buffalo took advantage.